sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 1. Your beloved mentor, whose murder remains unsolved.
 2. A (supposed) member of your tradition's hierarchy, who digitally delivers you anonymous commands.
-3. An enemy of the faithóthe hacker, serial killer, or terrorist who targets people or places sacred to you.
+3. An enemy of the faith√≥the hacker, serial killer, or terrorist who targets people or places sacred to you.
 4. The orphan you mentor, who now sees you like a parent.
 5. A Fleet cadet who is a devoted fan of your teachings.
 6. A rival devotee of another faith (friendly or otherwise).
 7. A religious superior whose unfounded libel puts you at odds with the hierarchy.
-8. A mysterious person who attends most all your gatheringsóbut disappears without a word.
+8. A mysterious person who attends most all your gatherings√≥but disappears without a word.
-9. A former devotee you once admiredónow a washed-up has-been.
+9. A former devotee you once admired√≥now a washed-up has-been.
 10. An entity you've seen in sacred visions, who at times gives you messages when nobody else is around.

 **Devotee Mementos**

 1. A prismatic crystal skull.
 2. A thick leather-bound tome of scripture and prophecies, centuries old.
-3. Your credentials of ordinationóa certificate, ornamental lamp, sacred staff, or the like.
+3. Your credentials of ordination√≥a certificate, ornamental lamp, sacred staff, or the like.
 4. An alien artifact that looks like a symbol of your faith, made from an unknown material.
 5. A set of oracle cards, bag of runes, crystal ball, or other occult divination device.
 6. A traditional tea set, complete with a tea said to soften even the hardest hearts.